tarwn/lessthandot-hugo/blogs/content/posts/2012-08-28-lob-logical-reads-twice-the.md

 (Code example written by Paul White ([B][6] | [T][7]) – Thanks again, Paul!)

-The code example above creates a testing table, “Test” and inserts enough data into the variable max column to exceed the 32KB size.
+The code example above creates a testing table, "Test" and inserts enough data into the variable max column to exceed the 32KB size.
 Once LOB data exceeds 32KB in size, this causes the page to require the pointers discussed earlier.
 A text pointer from the data row is created and then follows through to the text root (page type 4) structure.
 As stated, the text tree then points down through to the LOB data stored on one or more text pages (page type 3).

 With SQL Server 2012 a new undocumented DMV can be used to look further into the page storage and types, sys.dm\_db\_database\_page\_allocations.